larryswinger/foilhat.party/README.md

 **On 9/11, truth seekers unite!
-We will wear foil hats to raise awareness about the shortcomings of the official narrative and the profound implications, including a perpetual global "war on terror".**
+We will wear foil hats to raise awareness about the shortcomings of the official narrative and the profound implications, such as the perpetual global "war on terror".**

 We are proud freethinkers.

 We are ordinary citizens who hold and share convictions.

-Let's make 9/11 a day when truth and justice prevail.
+#FoilHatDay

 ![](https://s3.amazonaws.com/37assets/svn/765-default-avatar.png)